ShrutiSingh-1/Animal-Charity-Website/README.md

 This website is designed to provide information about our organization and the work we do to help animals in need.
 It includes several sections, including:

--> About us: This section provides an overview of our organization and mission.
 -> Testimonials: This section includes testimonials and reviews from our supporters and volunteers.
 -> What we do: This section provides information about the work we do to help animals in need.
 -> Why choose us: This section explains why visitors should choose our organization for their animal welfare donations and support.